 What chemicals are linked to breast cancer?
 Read our research summaries.Browse chemicals >

+The Breast Cancer Fund has been at the forefront of the TSCA debate.
+We have testified before the Senate and the House on the urgent need for chemicals policy reform so that we can make prevention of breast cancer a public health priority.
 The Breast Cancer Fund is advocating for chemical management reform laws that will finally give the EPA the tools it needs to truly protect public health, helping to prevent not only breast cancer, but many other diseases as well.
-We are working for legislation that provides:

-- Quick action on the chemicals we already know are bad for human health and the environment
+- Quick action on the chemicals we already know are bad for human health and the environment;

-- Basic safety information on ALL chemicals in commerce, with industry bearing the burden of proof to show that chemicals are safe
+- Basic safety information on ALL chemicals in commerce, with industry bearing the burden of proof to show that chemicals are safe;

-- A health standard that will truly protect the public, including our most vulnerable citizens: our children
+- A health standard that will truly protect the public, including our most vulnerable citizens: our children.

 Proposed Toxics Bills are Gifts to the Chemical Industry

 Industry groups and their defenders in Congress have proposed legislation that would gut what little health protections already exist (particularly at the state level), weaken our already very weak federal laws, and jeopardize the ability of future generations to enjoy healthy lives.
 Two deeply flawed bills are being considered by Congress including a draft House bill called the Chemicals in Commerce Act (CICA) and the Senate’s Chemical Safety Improvement Act (CSIA).

 Take Action: Tell Congress to Stop Playing Politics with your Health

 Leaders in Congress need to step up and ensure our families aren’t unwilling subjects of a massive chemical experiment gone wrong.
 Congress must fix the broken laws in this country so that chemicals are proven safe before they are allowed into the market.